Skip to content

 Summary

-• Every turn adds flux in the same direction.
+• Wind all useful turns in the same magnetic direction.

 Mini-FAQ

-• What’s the goal of a choke? — Not power transfer.
-It’s to present high series impedance to stray or return currents.
+• What is the goal of a choke? — To present high series impedance to unwanted current paths while allowing the wanted transmission-line current to pass.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.